 Increasingly, hospital patients are finding that they have been considered "Observation Outpatients," although they have been cared for in the hospital for many days and nights.
-On November 3, 2011, the Center for Medicare Advocacy, and co-counsel National Senior Citizens Law Center, filed a nationwide class action lawsuit to challenge this illegal policy and practice.
-Bagnall v.
-Sebelius (No. 3:11-cv-01703, D. Conn) states that the use of observation status violates the Medicare Act, the Freedom of Information Act, the Administrative Procedure Act, and the Due Process Clause of the Fifth Amendment to the Constitution.
+The Center is part of a coalition of organizations fighting the continued misuse of Observation Status through advocacy and education, efforts which will be greatly enhanced by our work with the John A. Hartford Foundation.
+In addition, in 2011, prior to our work with the John A. Hartford Foundation, the Center for Medicare Advocacy and co-counsel National Senior Citizens Law Center (Now Justice In Aging) filed a nationwide class action lawsuit to challenge this illegal policy and practice, Bagnall v.
+Sebelius.

 Observation Status is a designation used by hospitals to bill Medicare.
 Unfortunately, it can hurt hospital patients who rely on Medicare for their health care coverage.